austinolsen/project-3-austinolsen/README.md

 * Create Groups - gift giving made easier with one stop shop and reserve gift options

 * Secret Santa - Create a special group type that assigns gifters to gifties

+#### Known Issues

+* Username search - occationally does not work after log out or shows current users list if logged in

+* Error Handeling - needed for login, signup, and user search

+* Amazon Search - some results break the page